libp2p/docs/content/concepts/introduction/protocols/ping.md

 ## Ping in libp2p

-The ping protocol in libp2p serves as a health or liveness check, and can only be used over a live libp2p connection.
+The ping protocol in libp2p is non-ICMP and serves as a health or liveness check.
+Pinging is only possible over a live libp2p connection.
 A peer opens a stream, sends a request with a payload of 32 random bytes, and the destination peer responds with 32 bytes on the same stream.
 Peers can reuse a strean for future pings.